stackbit-projects/paula-velosa-fr-4afe7/content/pages/about.md

 Hi! i'm an engineering student who likes design, data science and web developement.

+Since I was little I have loved working in multiple fields

 Do you want to work together? i'd be happy to talk with you by email or social media.

 *Thank You for reading!*